Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 - Opportunities for teaching and mentorship
 - Personal motivation to make a research contribution

 That being said, before applying I think it’s useful to think about why you want to go to graduate school regardless of your experience.
-Some reasons I’ve heard not to just go to graduate school
+You should not go to graduate school because:
-- It’s the next thing to do.
+- It’s the next thing to do
-- You don’t know what to do after college.
+- You don’t know what to do after college
-- You aren’t resilient or capable of coping with failure.
+- You aren’t resilient or capable of coping with failure Graduate school is a big commitment, time-wise and life-wise.

 To relieve the pressure: I’ve also learned that there is no "typical applicant".
 The best thing to be is yourself (but professional, of course) and not stick too closely to what other people have done.
 Because then you won’t be representing yourself and your interests!

 ________________________________
 # Variations in Programs